5 Tips for Early Management Of Hamstring Injury

 Keeping in mind that all injuries are different, here are 5 general tips that may help you move in the right direction and shorten your time on the sideline:

-1. Don’t stretch it too soon
+1. Don’t stretch the hamstring too soon

 If you think it’s a cramp, fair enough – some stretching will likely help it settle if it is a true cramp.
 But if you have stretched it and symptoms haven’t changed within minutes, it’s probably not a cramp.
 And if it is a muscle injury, continuing to stretch it will probably delay your recovery.